Personalized for your needs

 Late Cancellations or Missed Appointments

-Late cancellations or missed appointments are billed based on the scheduled appointment time.
+Late cancellations or missed appointments are billed at the full fee based on the scheduled appointment time.
 Please cancel at least 2 business days ahead of time.

 It is my policy to write prescriptions and refills when you come for a scheduled appointment.
 In emergency cases, I may authorize some medication prior to your next appointment.
 It is a shared responsibility between both patient and provider to monitor medication refills, so as to minimize the need for prescribing medication outside of office appointments.

-CONDITIONS TREATED: Pediatric Psychiatry, Anxiety Disorders, Panic Disorder, Depression, Attention Deficit Hyperactivity Disorder (ADD/ADHD), Autism Spectrum Disorder, Obsessive Compulsive Disorder (OCD), Insomnia, Bipolar Disorder, Treatment Resistant Depression, Schizophrenia, Neuropsychiatric Disorders, Functional Neurological Disorders
+CONDITIONS TREATED: Pediatric Psychiatry, Anxiety Disorders, Panic Attacks, Panic Disorder, Depression, Attention Deficit Hyperactivity Disorder (ADD/ADHD), Autism Spectrum Disorder, Asperger’s Syndrome, Obsessive Compulsive Disorder (OCD), Insomnia, Bipolar Disorder, Treatment Resistant Depression, Neuropsychiatric Disorders, Functional Neurological Disorders, Conversion Disorder

-REGIONS COVERED: I serve clients of the Bay Area, including the communities of San Francisco, Burlingame, San Mateo, Menlo Park, Palo Alto, Cupertino, Los Gatos, Los Altos, Mountain View, Portola Valley, Atherton, Sunnyvale, and San Jose.
+REGIONS COVERED: I serve clients of the Bay Area, including the communities of San Francisco, Burlingame, San Mateo, Menlo Park, Palo Alto, Cupertino, Los Gatos, Los Altos, Los Altos Hills, Mountain View, Portola Valley, Atherton, Woodside, Hillsborough, Sunnyvale, Campbell, and San Jose.